thomascherickal/top-ten-recruitment-prompts/README.md

 ### 2. "Generate a list of interview questions for a [Job Role] candidate, focusing on [required domain of expertise]."
 * Again, this can be a huge help the your interviewer.
 * LLMs can hallucinate, so not every question might be accurate.
-* Make sure all questions are double- checked by an expert.
+* Make sure all questions are double-checked by an expert.

 ### 3. "Summarize the key qualifications and experience for a Data Scientist Role in the AI industry in bullet points.
 Incorporate the frameworks and languages required and two lines of requirements about each.
-Add actionable insights to the data and generate a job summary two pages long, but for someone with experience of only 5 years."
+Add actionable insights to the data and generate a job summary two pages long but for someone with experience of only 5 years."
-* You can upload a bunch of resumes, check for matching and choose the best-matched resumes.
+* You can upload a number of resumes, check for matching, and choose the best-matched resumes.
 * However, make sure you have a real expert to validate the answers.
 * It is not uncommon for candidates to take job descriptions and create fictitious resumes using ChatGPT.
 * For such a detailed description, be suspicious of every score above 80% and double-check in the interview.